 Ancient shipping trade routes in the 15th to 18th centuries made these islands a natural stopping-off point.
 By way of trade, the fortified wine taken on board from the islands gradually became known in other parts of the world.
 But what made Madeira wine celebrated, as we know it today, happened by accident!

-According to history, one lot of unsold wine ultimately returned to the island by a ship.
+According to history, one lot of unsold wine was ultimately returned to the island by a ship.
 It had been on board for a more lengthy amount of time, and the fortified wine was continually heated and cooled.
-Upon opening a bottle, the tasters discovered a much richer and pleasing taste.
+Upon opening a bottle, the tasters discovered a much richer and more pleasing taste.
 Sometimes happy mistakes occur!
-Today, the wines are purposely heated and oxidized through several methods.
+Today, wines are purposely heated and oxidized through several methods.
 These vary whether it is meant solely for cooking or also for drinking.

 Madeira wines can pair with almost every type of food as they range from sweet to dry.
 Those fermented with the grape skins left on tend to make more sweet wines.
 The skinless ones during fermentation become drier wines.